 Leuven is known for its quick-changing weather.
 Locals describe experiencing ‘four seasons in a day‘ as a regular occurrence.
 With this in mind, it is a good idea to check the weather forecast for your trip to the city ahead of time and pack accordingly.

-If you are travelling to Belgium outside of the summer months, make sure to bring lots of layers and an umbrella.
-A nice, sunny day can turn rainy and windy very suddenly, and you don’t want to be caught out!
+If you travel to Belgium outside of the summer, bring lots of layers and an umbrella.
+A nice, sunny day can suddenly turn rainy and windy, and you don’t want to be caught out!

 Embrace the Local Language

-Uniquely, Belgium has 3 official languages: Dutch, French and German.
-As the city of Leuven is in the Flemish region of Belgium, Dutch is the primary language spoken there.
+Uniquely, Belgium has three official languages: Dutch, French, and German.
+The city of Leuven is in the Flemish region, so Dutch is the primary language spoken there.
 However, Leuven is a very tourist-friendly city.

 Because of the city’s university, Leuven and its locals are used to a large influx of international students each year.
-As a result, the majority of people in the area speak English fluently, especially in shops, bars and restaurants.
+As a result, most people in the area speak English fluently, especially in shops, bars and restaurants.

 However, it is still great for tourists to learn at least a few words and sayings in the local language, Dutch.
-Learning how to order a beer or breakfast in Dutch, for example, not only connects tourists with the local culture but also shows locals that you’re making an effort to speak to them in their native language.
+Learning how to order a beer or breakfast in Dutch, for example, connects tourists with the local culture and shows locals that you’re trying to speak to them in their native language.

 10 of Leuven’s Best Attractions for Tourists

-It’s probably no surprise by now that we really love Leuven!
+It’s probably no surprise by now that we love Leuven!
 The city is full of culture and exciting places to explore.
-What other locations do you think feature in our top 10 unmissable places to visit in Belgium?
+What other locations are featured in our top 10 unmissable places to visit in Belgium?
 Let us know if we’ve missed your favourite destination!

-With so much to see and do in the city, it can be challenging to decide how to spend a day in Leuven.
-To help you see the best of the city, here are our top 10 picks of things to do in Leuven.
-Keep reading to find out why they have made the list!
+With so much to see and do in the city, it can be challenging to decide how to spend a day there.
+To help you see the best of the city, here are our top 10 picks for things to do in Leuven.
+Keep reading to find out why they made the list!

 #1 Take the Stella Brewery Tour

 No trip to Leuven would be complete without touring the Stella Artois Brewery!
-Stella Artois originated in Leuven hundreds of years ago, and since then, it has become an internationally recognised lager.
+Stella Artois originated in Leuven hundreds of years ago and has since become an internationally recognised lager.

-Tours at the brewery only take place on Saturdays, and you have to book well in advance to avoid disappointment.
-You may also choose to take a private tour if you have a large enough group.
+Tours at the brewery only take place on Saturdays, and you must book well in advance to avoid disappointment.
+If you have a large enough group, you may also choose to take a private tour.
 Tickets cost €14 per person.

-If you do go on a beer-tasting tour in Leuven, make sure to pair your ale with some traditional Belgian food.
-Chocolate, waffles, and chips (or fries) are just some of the delicious foods that the Belgians have perfected!
+If you go on a beer-tasting tour in Leuven, pair your ale with some traditional Belgian food.
+Chocolate, waffles, and chips (or fries) are some of the delicious foods the Belgians have perfected!

 #2 Climb the Belfry Tower at the University Library

 Leuven is home to Belgium’s largest university, KU Leuven.
-The university opened its doors in 1425, making it the oldest Catholic University in all of Europe.
+The university opened its doors in 1425, making it the oldest Catholic University in Europe.

 Unfortunately, the library was heavily damaged during World War II.
-Whitney Warren, a famous architect and part of the Warren Wetmore practice, restored the University Tower after it was destroyed in WWII.
+Whitney Warren, a famous architect and part of the Warren Wetmore practice, restored the University Tower after its destruction in WWII.
 Warren’s firm also designed the Grand Central Terminal in New York.

-While exploring the building, eager historians will notice the engravings of the coat of arms of many American universities on the exterior of the library.
+While exploring the building, eager historians will notice the engravings of the coat of arms of many American universities on the library’s exterior.
 All of these were donated and contributed to the restoration of the building after WWII.

 The library is just one part of KU Leuven.
-Leuven University has its faculty and student campuses scattered around the heart of the city.
-It is easy to walk past a building without realising that it is actually the entrance to the large campus!
+Leuven University has its faculty and student campuses scattered around the city’s heart.
+It is easy to walk past a building without realising that it is the entrance to the large campus!

 #3 Visit the Oude Markt